DNA data helps to flesh out "Otzi" the Alpine iceman

 Since Otzi's mummified body was found 20 years ago, speculation about his lifestyle, how he died and even his sexuality have flourished in German, Austrian and Italian newspapers.

-One sticky rumor was that semen had been found in his anal canal, prompting headlines about his supposed homosexuality.
+One sticky rumour was that semen had been found in his anal canal, prompting headlines about his supposed homosexuality.
 But Graefen set the record straight.

 "This comes from the fact that seeds have been found in his intestine.
 The words for plant seeds and semen are actually the same in German," she laughed.